Ilmur Kristjánsdóttir

-Ilmur Kristjánsdóttir (born 19 march 1978) is an Icelandic actress, screenwriter and politician.
+Ilmur Kristjánsdóttir (born 19 March 1978) is an Icelandic actress, screenwriter and politician.
 She is known for her role as Hinrika in the Icelandic TV series Trapped.

 Early life

-Ilmur was born in Reykjavik, Iceland in 1978 to parents Margrét Sigurðardóttir and Kristján Guðmundsson, a high school teacher.
+Ilmur was born in Reykjavík, Iceland in 1978 to parents Margrét Sigurðardóttir and Kristján Guðmundsson, a high school teacher.
 She has two siblings, Lísa, born 1974, a filmmaker, and Sverrir, born 1980, a film editor.

 She graduated from Menntaskólinn við Hamrahlíð in 1998.
 She then graduated from the acting division of the Icelandic Academy of the Arts in 2003.

 Personal life

 Ilmur is in a relationship with Magnús Viðar Sigurðsson, director of RVK Studios.
 The couple have one son, born on New Year's Day 2014.
 Ilmur also has a daughter from a previous relationship, born in 2006.

 In 2014 Ilmur represented the Bright Future party as a candidate in the Reykjavik City Mayor election.
 She was voted in as chair of the welfare committee in 2015.

 Ilmur is a supporter of UNICEF Iceland and once traveled to Mozambique with the organisation.